RX2Solutions/RX2Solutions.github.io/_posts/2025-09-17-What ‘Respectfully Professional’ Means in HR.md

 At RX2 Solutions, being *Respectfully Professional* isn’t optional, it’s the standard that guides us every day.
 It’s why clients trust us with their most important decisions, why candidates come back years later to re-engage, and why our team culture thrives.

 It’s a reminder that in HR, professionalism sets the floor.
 Respect raises the ceiling.

-And together, they’re how organizations grow—not just in numbers, but in strength.
+And together, they’re how organizations grow not just in numbers, but in strength.

 ---
 ## Contact RX2 Solutions